 Still, if you don’t read a settlement agreement carefully or know where to look, you may not realize it says that when you take money from Insurance Company X, you are giving up your ability to sue Insurance Company Y and Party Z for additional damages.
 This, too, is a reason why it is so important to run any settlement agreement past an attorney or, better yet, to retain an attorney to conduct settlement negotiations for you.

 There is nothing more unfortunate than when someone asks for our help at Hasner Law PC and it turns out they’ve already signed away their rights against parties who would otherwise have owed them significant damages.

 Settlement Agreements From Insurance Companies Are Stacked Against Your Rights

-Speak With an Atlanta Car Accident Lawyer Before You Sign a Settlement Agreement
+Speak With an Atlanta Car Accident Lawyer From Hasner Law PC Before You Sign a Settlement Agreement

-Because of the nature of personal injury law, the team at Hasner Law has a complete grasp of the ins-and-outs of Atlanta car accident settlement agreements.
+Because of the nature of personal injury law, at Hasner Law PC, our car accident attorneys in Atlanta have a complete grasp of the ins-and-outs of car accident settlement agreements.
 We make sure our clients understand what they’re getting by signing a settlement agreement, and what they’re giving up.
 Don’t put your own legal rights at risk by agreeing to a settlement of your car accident claim before speaking with an experienced attorney.
-Call Hasner Law in Atlanta today at 678-888-4878 or contact us online.